madeindjs/portfolio/books/api-on-rails-6-en/chapter02.md

 By this point, the API is now scoped via the URL.
 For example, with the current configuration, an endpoint for retrieving a product would be like <http://localhost:3000/v1/products/1>.

-.Common API patterns

----

 You can find many approaches to set up the _base_uri_ when building an API following different patterns, assuming we are versioning our API:

-- `api.example.com/`: In my opinion, this is the way to go, gives you a better interface and isolation, and in the long term can help you to http://www.makeuseof.com/tag/optimize-your-dns-for-faster-internet/[quickly scalate]
+- `api.example.com/`: In my opinion, this is the way to go, gives you a better interface and isolation, and in the long term can help you to [quickly scalate](http://www.makeuseof.com/tag/optimize-your-dns-for-faster-internet/)
 - `example.com/api/`: This pattern is very common, and it is actually a good way to go when you don't want to namespace your API under a subdomain
 - `example.com/api/v1`: it seems like a good idea by setting the version of the API through the URL seems like a more descriptive pattern, but this way you enforce the version to be included on URL on each request, so if you ever decide to change this pattern, this becomes a problem of maintenance in the long-term